NZ’s Carbon Trading and Net-Zero Goal

 There are several ways for New Zealand to reach net-zero emissions.
 A news article identifies seven changes that New Zealand can make to reach this goal such as:

-• to reduce the amount of methane produced by ruminants, and to plant enough trees to cover the emissions gap.
+- to reduce the amount of methane ruminants produce and to plant enough trees to cover the emissions gap.

 New Zealand is already on the right track in using renewable energy for electricity.
 Eighty-one per cent of all electricity is produced primarily from hydroelectricity (58%), geothermal (18%), and the rest from gas (16%), wind (5%), and coal at 3% (MacManus, 2019).

-Some industries like the dairy industry use coal for heating milk because coal is a cheaper fuel option, but coal emits carbon dioxide.
+Some industries, like the dairy industry, use coal to heat milk because it is a cheaper fuel option, but coal emits carbon dioxide.

-To offset emissions the government is allowing companies, like the diary industries to buy unlimited carbon credits at a fixed price of $25 per tonne.
-The Productivity Commission thinks that carbon credit must come up to at least $75 per tonne for companies to start to seriously consider using low-emissions technology (MacManus, 2019).
+The government allows companies like the dairy industries to buy unlimited carbon credits to offset emissions at a fixed price of $25 per tonne.
+The Productivity Commission thinks that carbon credits must reach at least $75 per tonne for companies to start seriously considering using low-emissions technology (MacManus, 2019).

 What does net-zero emission mean?

-Achieving a net-zero status means that an organisation, in this case, a country has achieved an overall balance between emissions produced and emissions taken out of the atmosphere becoming carbon-neutral (Burke, 2019).
+Achieving a net-zero status means that an organisation, in this case, a country, has achieved an overall balance between emissions produced and emissions removed from the atmosphere, becoming carbon-neutral (Burke, 2019).

-The New Zealand Emissions Trading Scheme (NZ ETS) is the government’s tool to meet climate change target and to encourage entities and individuals to reduce GHG emissions.
+The New Zealand Emissions Trading Scheme (NZ ETS) is the government’s tool to meet climate change targets and to encourage entities and individuals to reduce GHG emissions.

 How does the NZ ETS work?

-Trading involves three parties.
-The government, eligible foresters, and businesses or entities who want to offset their emissions.
+Trading involves the government, eligible foresters, and businesses or entities who want to offset their emissions.

-The government gives eligible foresters unit for CO2 absorbed by their trees and they could sell these units on the NZ ETS market.
-Business with surrender obligations or have legal obligations to hand over their units must purchase enough units to cover their emissions.
+The government gives eligible foresters units for CO2 absorbed by their trees, which they could sell on the NZ ETS market.
+Businesses with surrender obligations or legal obligations to hand over their units must purchase enough units to cover their emissions.
 These units are then surrendered to the government.

 A New Zealand Unit (NZU) is equivalent to one metric tonne of carbon dioxide or the amount of GHG that does as much damage as one tonne of carbon dioxide (About the New Zealand, 2019).

-The Motu Economic and Public Policy Research has released a guide to the New Zealand Emissions Trading Scheme explain how the NZ ETS works, describes the system and how it has evolved over time.
+Motu Economic and Public Policy Research has released a guide to the New Zealand Emissions Trading Scheme.
+The guide explains how the NZ ETS works, describes the system, and describes how it has evolved over time.

-To know more about the New Zealand ETS, visit the link below:
+To learn more about the New Zealand ETS, visit the link below:

 Source citation: